NVIDIA/accelerated-computing-hub/CONTRIBUTING.md

 ## Styling

-Please use the guidelines detailed in the [notebook-template.ipynb](https://github.com/NVIDIA/accelerated-computing-hub/blob/main/notebook-template.ipynb) for contributions.
+Please use the guidelines detailed in the [notebook template](docs/notebook_template.ipynb) for contributions.

 ## Contributing Labs/Modules